Steam Never Dies

 - In some places in the United States of America there are several companies or freight lines reviving steam power for a cheaper alternative to diesel/electric freight trains, in some cases they run off burning natural gas or are filled with preheated steam to run off until the steam eventually cools - this often happens near power plants or huge factories - but it doesn't appear to be dead just yet.

 - Long Runner boiler manufacturer Babcock and Wilcox has just released the 41st edition of "Steam: Its Generation and Use", the longest continuously published engineering text of its kind in the world, the first edition of which came out in 1875.
+Of course, how the steam is being generated and what it is being used for would be completely unrecognizable to people just a hundred years ago.
+(B&W now makes boilers for nuclear applications, as well as more traditional fossil-fuel ones.)

 - The Purdue University's sports team, the Boilermakers, has a steam locomotive on their team logo.
 This is a reference to the origins of the nickname: in the early days of college football, Purdue is rumored to have cheated by paying workers at the local locomotive works (and others) to play for them.
 Purdue insists that the nickname derives from its days as a heavy-lifting engineering school, but even then, the link to steam power (what do you think they were engineering in the 1890s?) stands.